 - Candida albicans – this fungal organism most commonly causes itching and irritation of the vaginal opening.
 Recurrences may be caused by recent treatment with antibiotic therapy, uncontrolled diabetes, pregnancy, disorders of the immune system, corticosteroid therapy, vaginal douching.

-- Trichomoniasis - also called "trich" - (sexually transmitted) and caused by a single-celled protozoan parasite Trichonomas vaginalis.
+- Trichomoniasis – also called “trich” – (sexually transmitted) and caused by a single-celled protozoan parasite Trichomonas vaginalis.
 Produces marked odor.
 Treatment of male partner required.
-Trichomonas - CDC Summary
+Trichomonas – CDC Summary

-- Atrophic vaginitis - the lining of the vagina becomes thin and fragile when estrogen levels drop around the time of the menopause.
-The vagina may become inflammed and irritated.
-Effectively treated with local estrogen therapy (Cream, tablet, ring)
+- Atrophic vaginitis – the lining of the vagina becomes thin and fragile when estrogen levels drop around the time of menopause.
+The vagina may become inflamed and irritated.
+Effectively treated with local estrogen therapy (cream, tablets, suppositories, ring)

 Cleveland Clinic Vaginitis Summary

 In many cases, it is difficult to determine the cause of recurring vaginitis.
 However, you may be able to help yourself by paying attention to the following factors.
 If one of the following situations applies to you, you may experiment or change your activities in hopes of reducing the frequency of recurrent vaginitis.
 Please let us know if any of the following applies to you.

 3. Stress, change in a sexual partner, known sexually transmitted disease exposure